Called to the Bar

 Jonathan Ptak is a partner in the firm’s class action group.
-His practice focuses on class proceedings, professional liability defence and commercial litigation.
+His practice focuses on class proceedings and commercial litigation.
 He regularly appears before Courts at all levels in Ontario, including the Superior Court, Divisional Court and Court of Appeal.

-In Jon’s professional liability defence practice, he has acted for lawyers, home inspectors, dentists, financial advisors and other professionals.
-His commercial litigation practice includes complex commercial disputes, pension litigation as well as other matters such as employment.
+His commercial litigation practice includes complex commercial disputes, pension litigation as well as other matters.

-A list of Jon’s current class action cases is appended below under the Experience tab.
+A partial list of Jon’s class action cases is appended below under the Experience tab.

 Prior to joining Koskie Minsky in 2002, Jon practiced at a large international law firm.
 He was also previously a caseworker and division leader at Downtown Legal Services (a community legal clinic) doing criminal defence work.